-Since the bioretention system would be designed to capture, treat, and infiltrate the entire 2-year design storm (3.3 inches of rain over 24 hours), this system is estimated to reduce TN by 30%, TP by 60%, and TSS by 90%.
-A bioretention system would also provide ancillary benefits, such as enhanced wildlife and aesthetic appeal, to the local residents of Pennsville Township.
-This may also be used as a demonstration project for Pennsville's Public Works staff to launch educational programming.
+Since the bioretention system would be designed to capture, treat, and infiltrate the entire 2-year design storm (3.3 inches of rain over 24 hours), this system is estimated to achieve a 95% pollutant load reduction for TN, TP, and TSS.
+This bioretention system would provide additional benefits such as aesthetic appeal and wildlife habitat.